AmirAcleAbd/CapesAndArmor/README.md

 Now you don't.

 You can equip cloaks and capes above power armor.

-Cataphract armor has its own fitted cape for a snugger look.
+Heavy power armor have their own fitted capes

+Total 6 new + original

 ---